Don't Let Me Down Again: Release and critical reception

 "Don't Let Me Down Again" was recorded with Jerry Scheff on bass and Ron Tutt on drums, both of whom had served as members of Elvis Presley's rhythm section.
 Buckingham recorded the harmonized guitar break by triple tracking his parts.
-Nicks referred to the finished recording as a "Southern rockabilly with a Celtic twist".
+Nicks referred to the finished recording as "Southern rockabilly with a Celtic twist".

 In the United States, "Don't Let Me Down Again" was released as a single on November 2, 1973, with "Races Are Run" as the B-side.
 Polydor, who distributed the single, took out an ad in Record World promoting the song as "a beautiful single by two beautiful people".
 Billboard reviewed the single in the November 24, 1973, edition of the magazine and wrote that the "energized vocals and guitar runs push this hip swaying tune.
 There's an infectious quality to the total production."
 That same week, Cashbox also reviewed the single, calling it a "steady, driving rocker".
-They also anticipated that "chart action is certain to follow" in part due the duo's vocal harmonies, which they believed would make the song "attractive to most pop markets" and result in "a good deal of programming."
+They also anticipated that "chart action is certain to follow" in part due to the duo's vocal harmonies, which they believed would make the song "attractive to most pop markets" and result in "a good deal of programming."

 The single received some airplay in certain municipalities, including Cleveland, where Kid Leo played the song on WMMS.
 For the January 5, 1974 edition of Record World, "Don't Let Me Down" charted at number 113.
 The song did not chart on the US Billboard Hot 100 or any other publication.
 "Don't Let Me Down Again" was not released in the UK until April 1974, where it was accompanied with "Crystal" as the B-side.
 Additional reissues of the single were released in 1976 and 1977 with little promotion.
 After Buckingham and Nicks joined Fleetwood Mac, the band considered the idea of re-recording "Don't Let Me Down Again" for their 1975 Fleetwood Mac album, although the band's drummer Mick Fleetwood ultimately rejected the idea.

-On August 11, 2025, a video of a radio playing "Don't Let Me Down Again" was posted on the social media accounts of Buckingham and Nicks with a caption reading "Wednesday".
+On August 11, 2025, a video of a radio playing "Don't Let Me Down Again" was posted on the social media accounts of Buckingham and Nicks, with a caption reading "Wednesday".
 Two days later, "Don't Let Me Down Again" was released as a digital single and made available on streaming services.
 Reviewing the re-release of Buckingham Nicks, Hillel Italie of the Associated Press said that the song's "opening gallop and heavy bass" was reminiscent of Buckingham's song "Second Hand News".
 Piers Martin of Uncut highlighted the song's rhythm section that underpinned Buckingham's "ecstatic riffing".